-To curb the menace of misinformation, the Indian Government authorities had sent a letter written to the major social media platforms including Facebook, Tiktok.
+To curb the menace of misinformation, the Indian Government authorities had sent a letter written to the major social media platforms including Facebook, and the now banned Tiktok.
 The Ministry of Electronics and Information Technology has asked for daily reports to be submitted by the platforms detailing the measures they are taking to prevent the spread of misinformation.

 But inspite of the government crackdown there is no stop to the menace of fake news and now the platforms are also coming up with slew of self-regulation measures regarding Covid-19.